Słupsk County

 Apart from the city of Słupsk, Słupsk County is also bordered by Lębork County to the east, Bytów County to the south-east, and Koszalin County and Sławno County to the west.
 It also borders the Baltic Sea to the north.

-Administrative division
+Administrative divisions

 The county is subdivided into 10 gminas (one urban, one urban-rural and eight rural).
 These are listed in the following table, in descending order of population.